 Instead of advertising, Zara uses its store location and store displays as key elements of its marketing strategy.
 By choosing to be in the most prominent locations in a city, Zara ensures very high customer traffic for its stores.
 Its window displays, which showcase the most outstanding pieces in the collection, are also a powerful communication tool designed by a specialized team.
 A lot of time and effort is spent designing the window displays to be artistic and attention grabbing.
 According to Zara’s philosophy of fast fashion, the window displays are constantly changed.
 This strategy goes down to how the employees dress as well – all Zara employees are required to wear Zara clothes while working in the stores, but these “uniforms” vary across different Zara stores to reflect socio-economic differences in the regions they were located.
 This effectively communicates Zara’s focus on the mass market, yet another detail that reflects its close attention on the customer.

 To tap into the emerging e-commerce trend, Zara launched its online boutique in September 2010.
 The website was initially available in Spain, the UK, Portugal, Italy, Germany and France, and was extended to Austria, Ireland, the Netherlands, Belgium and Luxembourg.
 Over the next 3 years, the online store became available in the United States, Russia, Canada, Mexico, Romania, and South Korea.
 In 2017, Zara’s online store launched in Singapore, Malaysia, Thailand, Vietnam and India.
 More recently in March 2018, the brand launched online in Australia and New Zealand.
 Today, its online store is available in 66 countries.
-As of 2019, online sales grew to constitute 27% of Zara’s total global sales.
+As of 2019, online sales grew to constitute 14% of Zara’s total global sales.